Leidschendam-Voorburg: Origin

 The municipality of Leidschendam-Voorburg is the result of merging the municipalities Leidschendam and Voorburg in 2002.
 It consists of the two towns Leidschendam and Voorburg, which grew towards each other in the first half of the 20th century.
 The village Stompwijk and a hamlet called Wilsveen also belong to the municipality.

 Leidschendam-Voorburg abuts the city of The Hague and is often regarded as its suburb, even though it is an independent municipality.
 It is part of the Haaglanden conurbation.
 Stompwijk is still a rural village, located a few kilometres northeast of Leidschendam.

 Historic town centers

 Both Leidschendam and Voorburg have their own historic town center, which are decentrally situated.

 Historic Leidschendam lies around the ancient locks in the Vliet canal in the eastern part of the town.

 About 3 kilometers to the south is the beginning of the Herenstraat, the main street of the Voorburg town center.
 The center of Voorburg is mainly situated between this half a kilometer long street and the Vliet.
 The canal also forms the eastern border of the town.
 The most important buildings like Swaensteyn House, the Old Church (Oude Kerk) and Hofwijck are in or very near the Herenstraat.

 Mall of the Netherlands

 Until 2019 the Leidschendam shopping mall Leidsenhage was undergoing a total makeover.
 The new shopping area was expanded to 117.000 square meters.
-The center also got a new name: "Mall of the Netherlands".
+The center also got a new name: "Westfield Mall of the Netherlands".